Infrastructure Leasing & Financial Services: Debt Resolution

+As of March 21, 2025, the Group has discharged a debt of Rs 45,000 crore and has maintained its overall group resolution target at Rs 61,000 crore.

+As of September 30, 2024, the group has resolved Rs 55,000 crore, as against the Estimated Debt Resolution target of Rs 61,000 crores, representing nearly 90 per cent of resolution value.
+This includes debt that been discharged by way of monetization, transfer to InvIT, debt servicing and interim distribution, while all along preserving the value of national assets by maintaining their going concern status.
+Further, out of total 302 entities to be resolved, 188 entities have been resolved by way of monetization, transfer to InvIT and Liquidation.
+Additionally, 38 entities are with the Courts at different stages of approval and a few entities are regularly servicing the debt of around Rs.3,000 crore.
+Besides resolving balance debt and entities, the task of distributing the available cash and units, closure of pending transactions approved by Courts as well as those pending in Courts, remains yet be accomplished.

 In April 2020 the Indian Government's Corporate Affairs Secretary, Injeti Srinivas, said he expected to recover a substantial part of the company's ₹94,000 crore debt.
 He said it was strange that nobody foresaw the problem, whether it was statutory auditors, independent directors and credit rating agencies.

 On 8 June 2020, IL&FS has concluded sale of its stake in GIFT City for 32 crore equity value.
 The sale would reduce its consolidated debt by more than 1,200 crore.

-On March 2022, IL&FS sold its headquarters at Bandra Kurla Complex, Mumbai to Brookfields Asset Management for 1,080 crore.
+In March 2022, IL&FS sold its headquarters at Bandra Kurla Complex, Mumbai to Brookfields Asset Management for 1,080 crore.